Best Canadian bank accounts for non-residents [2026]

 RBC account

-💡 Great for: Non-resident saving account options offered, plus checking services for people planning to move to Canada in future
+💡 Non-resident saving account options offered, plus checking services for people planning to move to Canada in future

 For newcomers to Canada, RBC recommends its Advantage or Signature accounts, but you’ll need to wait until you arrive to open these.